Sharath1036/Sharath1036/README.md

     ABOUT ME
 </h2>

-I'm a currently working as a Software Engineer, LLMs at Salk AI in India.
-My inclination lies towards Generative AI, Deep Learning, Computer Vision and Natural Language Processing where I constantly keep myself updated with the latest advancements in these fields.
+I'm currently working as a Software Engineer, LLMs at Salk AI in India.
+My inclination lies towards Generative AI, Deep Learning, Computer Vision and Natural Language Processing, where I constantly keep myself updated with the latest advancements in these fields and use FastAPI to build RESTful APIs for model deployment.
+Additionally, I sometimes develop Next.js applications for building production-ready interfaces that allow users to interact with AI/ML systems.

 I previously worked as a Machine Learning Engineer at Feynn Labs and Machine Learning Researcher at Avignon Université.